jameskanyiri/DarajaMCP/README.md

 > Note: For development, use the sandbox environment.
 Switch to the production URL when ready.

+## Setup

+### Safaricom Daraja API Credentials

+1. Register for a Safaricom Developer account at [developer.safaricom.co.ke](https://developer.safaricom.co.ke)
+2. Create a new app to get your Consumer Key and Secret
+3. For production access, you'll need to go through Safaricom's verification process

 ## Tools

 ### Payment Tools